kohack/kohack.github.io/_posts/2022-12-30-refactoring-dotnet-http-api.md

-out, as brilliantly discussed in [The Pragmatic Programmer](https://pragprog.com/titles/tpp20/the-pragmatic-programmer-20th-anniversary-edition/), the human behavior observed in the Broken Windows Theory mirrors the behavior of programmers in their willingness to refactor their codes.
+out, as brilliantly discussed in [The Pragmatic Programmer](https://pragprog.com/titles/tpp20/the-pragmatic-programmer-20th-anniversary-edition/), the human behavior observed in the Broken Windows Theory mirrors the behavior of programmers in their reluctance to refactor their codes.
 Just as the tenants of the dilapidating apartment grew hopeless as to the critical condition of their homes, programmers can lose the motivation to keep their code clean when their code is riddled with messy codes.
 Hence the never-ending cycle impediment to code improvement.

 ## Knowledge of Design Patterns (Or Lack Thereof)